danielricks/autoplay/README.md

 ## Usage

-Running the following code will run a number of agents on separate processes.
+Running the main file will run a number of agents on separate processes.
 The example below will run 5 agents on Zork I.

 ```python
 python autoplay.py zork1.z5 5